fbpx

 New Year’s Day

 New Year’s Day is the first day of the year in the Gregorian and Julian calendars—January 1st.
 It is observed in cultures that use solar calendars with fixed dates for new years.
-(For cultures using a lunar calendar, the new year happens based on a day that will vary based on the lunar schedule that year).
+(For cultures using a lunar calendar, the new year happens based on a day that will vary based on that year’s lunar schedule).

-Billions of people around the world welcome New Year’s Day on January 1st with fireworks, parties, and the creation of New Year’s resolutions as people plan for the year ahead.
+Billions of people worldwide welcome New Year’s Day on January 1st with fireworks, parties, and the creation of New Year’s resolutions as people plan for the year ahead.

 Ganna (Genna)